List of Wednesday characters: Judi Spannagel

-Grandmama Hester Frump (portrayed by Joanna Lumley) is the mother of Morticia, grandmother of Wednesday and Pugsley as well as a wealthy mortuary mogul.
-Barry Dort wanted Morticia to bring Grandmama Hester Frump to Nevermore Academy to make a donation like she did years ago.
-It is also shown that Grandmama has a strained relationship with Morticia due to an incident involving Morticia's sister Ophelia.
-Because of Bianca Barclay being used by Barry Dort to brainwash Morticia, Grandmama Frump arrived at Nevermore Academy with her servant Varicose and backed up Wednesday on her mission.
-When Grandmama asks Morticia to give Wednesday her book back, Morticia burns it leaving Grandmama shocked at this action.
-Dort later uses Bianca's siren song to brainwash Grandmama Frump into donating her fortune to Nevermore.
-He even showed her a building he made in her honor that would enable Outcasts to learn how to be morticians and planned to discuss with her on which teachers he can fire.
-After Bianca used her brainwashing to expose Dort's crimes which led to him getting petrified by Ajax Petropolus and shattered by a falling chandelier, Wednesday blackmailed Grandmama into giving Nevermore a worthy donation.
-Following the deaths of Françoise Galpin and Isaac Night, Grandmama Frump was revealed to keep Ophelia in a cell in her house as she and Varicose find her writing in blood on the wall "Wednesday Must Die".

 Françoise Galpin

-Françoise Galpin, née Night (portrayed by Frances O'Connor) is the wife of Donovan Galpin, the mother of Tyler Galpin, and the sister of Isaac Night who has a history with Morticia Addams and Larissa Weems.
+Françoise Galpin, née Night (portrayed by Frances O'Connor) is the wife of Donovan Galpin, the mother of Tyler Galpin, and the sister of Isaac Night.
+She has a history with Morticia Addams and Larissa Weems.
 Though thought to be dead, she was actually locked up in the secret LOIS part of Willow Hill.
 Françoise was freed by Wednesday amidst the chaos.

-She later reunited with Morticia and they had a deal to get Tyler away from Nevermore.
-She fulfilled her deal.
-While tending to Tyler while showing signs that she is dying, Françoise was approached by a revived Isaac who helped her and Tyler out.
-He attempted to purge the Hyde from Françoise only for it to be disrupted by Wednesday, Enid Sinclair, and Agnes DeMille.
-Then she had Tyler use his blood as part of a blood transfusion on Françoise.
-After Pugsley Addams was abducted so that he can be the battery for Isaac's experiment, Françoise had Tyler strapped to the table to have his Hyde form removed as it is too late for her.
-Because of Wednesday's sabotage, Françoise and Tyler fight each other in their Hyde forms.
-When Françoise hangs from the side of a building, Tyler tries to save her only for Françoise to commit suicide by falling off the building.
-She landed on the werewolf statue in front of the approaching sheriff's department.
-Françoise was buried next to her husband.
+She later met with Morticia and struck a deal to get Tyler away from Nevermore.
+She fulfilled her end of the deal.
+However, while Françoise kept Tyler away from Nevermore, they remained in Jericho.

+While tending to Tyler despite showing symptoms that she is dying, Françoise was approached by a revived Isaac, who helped her and Tyler out.
+His attempt to purge the Hyde from Françoise at Willow Hill was disrupted by Wednesday, Enid Sinclair, and Agnes DeMille.
+Isaac had Tyler use his blood in a blood transfusion to Françoise to buy time.
+After Pugsley Addams was abducted to be the battery for Isaac's repetition of the attempt to remove Françoise's Hyde at Willow Hill, Françoise had Tyler strapped to the table to have his Hyde form removed, saying it is too late for her.

+Because of Wednesday's sabotage of Isaac's equipment at Nevermore, Françoise and Tyler fight each other in their Hyde forms.
+When Françoise hangs from the side of the Nevermore clock tower that housed Isaac's lab, Tyler tries to save her.
+Françoise chose to kill herself by deliberately dropping off the building.
+She landed on the werewolf statue in front of the approaching Sheriff's Department deputies.

+Françoise was buried next to her husband in the Jericho cemetery in the grave where she had allegedly been interred years before.